weewx/weewx/docs_src/custom/json-generator.md

 ## A picture of the current readings

 WeeWX has always been able to draw a time series.
-It has never been able to draw the *numbers* — and a picture of the current readings is what people paste into a forum post, a signature or a chat window.
+It has never been able to draw the *numbers*.
+A picture of the current readings is what people paste into a forum post, a signature or a chat window.
 A screenshot goes stale the moment it is taken; a file at a fixed URL stays current on its own.

-`weewx.summaryimage.SummaryImageGenerator` writes one, redrawn each report cycle:
+`weewx.summaryimage.SummaryImageGenerator` writes one, redrawn each report
+cycle:

 ``` ini
 [Generators]